top of page

 Start adding your projects to your portfolio.
 Click on "Manage Projects" to get started

-Portraits in Old Flemish Style
+Old Flemish Style Portraits and Still Life

 Tronie Portrait

 A tronie is a type of portrait popular in the 16th and 17th centuries, especially in the Dutch Golden Age, (as well as Flemish and Italian ) that depicts an anonymous figure rather than a specific individual.
-This style utilizes a multi-layered oil technique.
+Unlike a commissioned portrait, tronies did not depict a specific customer, but represented a generalized, “typical” image.
+In them, artists explored characteristic features, facial expressions, lighting, unusual angles, as well as spectacular costumes and headdresses.
+The purpose of tronies was not to capture a person, but to convey mood, character, texture and emotions.

 Tronie were painted by such artists as Jan Vermeer (Girl with a Pearl Earring), Peter Paul Rubens, Frans Hals, Rembrandt etc.